NAME

 Set the

-then the property is deleted.A window manager or similar might use this to forcibly kill an unresponsive client.
+_NET_WM_PIDproperty on$windowto the given$pidprocess ID, or to the$$current process ID if omitted (see perlvar).
+If$pidisundefthen the property is deleted.A window manager or similar might use this to forcibly kill an unresponsive client.
 But it's only useful if

-(above) is set too, to know where the client is running.
+WM_CLIENT_MACHINE(above) is set too, to know where the client is running.

 _NET_WM_USER_TIME

-set_net_wm_user_time ($X, $window, $time)
+set_net_wm_user_time ($X, $window, $time)-

 Set the

-creation then from the event which caused it to be opened.On a newly created window a special
+_NET_WM_USER_TIMEproperty on$window.$timeshould be a servertimevalue (an integer) from the last user keypress etc in$window, or at$windowcreation then from the event which caused it to be opened.On a newly created window a special

-value 0 means the window should not receive the focus when mapped.
-(If the window manager recognises_NET_WM_USER_TIME
+$timevalue 0 means the window should not receive the focus when mapped.
+(If the window manager recognises_NET_WM_USER_TIME.)If the client has the active window it should update

-for every user input, though generally it can ignore KeyRelease and ButtonRelease since it's Press events which are the user doing something.The window manager might use
+_NET_WM_USER_TIMEfor every user input, though generally it can ignore KeyRelease and ButtonRelease since it's Press events which are the user doing something.The window manager might use

-to control focus and/or stacking order so for example a popup which is slow to start doesn't steal the focus if you've switched to another window in the interim.
+_NET_WM_USER_TIMEto control focus and/or stacking order so for example a popup which is slow to start doesn't steal the focus if you've switched to another window in the interim.

 _NET_WM_WINDOW_TYPE

-X11::Protocol::WM::set_net_wm_window_type ($X, $window, $window_type)
+X11::Protocol::WM::set_net_wm_window_type ($X, $window, $window_type)-

 Set the